 Sophie Rupp, RYT, is a registered yoga teacher and fitness instructor with over 1,000 hours of teaching experience.
 Sophie started teaching yoga in 2011 and has led over 20 specialty fitness programs and yoga teacher trainings.
 With a Master of Accountancy from UW-Madison, Sophie left her job as a certified public accountant in 2013 to further explore her passion for the fitness world.
 In 2017, Sophie became the proud owner of ONX (“onyx”) a yoga and fitness studio located in Eagan, Minnesota.

-Thomas Olsen, DC, is a board-certified chiropractor who specializes in the treatment of sports-related orthopedic injuries and sports performance.
-He utilizes a systematic, hands-on approach to complement and support the body’s natural healing ability in the transition from injury to peak performance.
-Tommy brings over five years of experience working one-on-one with professional and elite athletes in the Twin Cities, helping them recover from injuries and improve performance.
-He earned his Bachelor of Science in Biology from the University of Wisconsin–La Crosse and his Doctor of Chiropractic degree from Northwestern Health Sciences University.
+Thomas Olsen, DC, is a board-certified chiropractor who utilizes a unique hands-on approach to complement the body’s ability to adapt in the transition from injury to performance.
+He incorporates a variety of techniques into his treatments and is a local leader in the use of shockwave therapy for chronic tendon and plantar fascia conditions.
+Tommy brings years of experience working with athletes at every level and is in his second year as team chiropractor for the Minnesota Vikings.
+He earned his Bachelor of Science degree from the University of Wisconsin–La Crosse and his Doctor of Chiropractic degree from Northwestern Health Sciences University.